Current Exhibition

 Two of my new photo/button pieces are featured in the online exhibition Photo But Not Photo.
 Special thanks to Dana Stirling at Float Magazine and curators Jennifer Marion and André Ramos-Woodard, editors of the space in between

-My book is published by Stenen Press
+"So..." published by Stenen Press

 Readers, no matter their age or language, will delight in this wordless picture book that follows the journey of a simple circle traveling through colorful landscapes.
 Adventures await in this vibrant world filled with curious sewing notions and colorful batik fabric.
 Lush palettes and imaginative backdrops usher us through portals, over hills, and behind curtains: So… is a magically unfamiliar world made of familiar things.
 Intricately designed by NYC-based artist Heather Cox, this work is at once parable and art-piece, sure to give new voice to your everyday household objects.
 So… is a story about who we meet, what we acquire, what we discard, and how we are quietly transformed along the way.